ta10101/BroNode/holos/README.md

 The operating system runs entirely in memory, and does not currently install or write to any permanent storage.
 This will change in the near future.

+### Via Make Target

+There is a `make run` target in the Makefile that will use kvm/qemu on Linux to boot the image in a small VM, using the _curses_ display driver.
+This gives you the VM console in your terminal window, making is suitable over things like `ssh(1)`.
+To quit and shut the VM down, hit _Alt+2_ to change to the qemu monitor, and then type `quit` and hit enter.
+For this, you will want to boot using the `text` isolinux boot target.
+The default starts a VGA framebuffer console at 1024x768.

 ## Configure Networking

 As of this initial commit, there is no automatic configuration present.
 In the meantime, to bring up the network on a Holoport or Holoport Plus, the following commands ought to suffice: